 House-sitting might not seem like the most obvious of career break ideas, but if you want to immerse yourself in the culture of a particular place, then it might be just what you’re looking for.

-Here are a list of the biggest house-sitting websites:
+Here is a list of the biggest house-sitting websites:

 Here are some ideas to get you started:

 Whilst not completely different to road-tripping, RVing will give you more space for your belongings, will get you closer to the great outdoors and should keep your nightly accommodation costs down.

 On the flip side though, the vehicles are big, which makes them less than ideal if you are planning to visit a lot of cities.
 You will also need to be in countries that have a good road network, and lots of RV friendly campsites.

 Below is a list of the most popular countries for RVing, which for the criteria listed above.
 I have also included links to some popular hire companies, but please shop around before you book: